jomoespe/clarity-challenge/README.md

 make
 ```

-this will generate the binaries `parselog` and `parselogd` in the project root directory.
+This build the binaries `parselog` and `parselogd` in the project root directory.

 ## Parse the data with time_init and time_end (`parselog`)